 Fees for advanced features

-Integration and customization costs
+Integration and customisation costs

 Custom software involves a higher initial investment but avoids recurring licence fees and forced upgrades.